cfengine/documentation/reference/components/cf-agent.markdown

 This overrides the global settings.
 Promises which take a long time to verify should usually be protected with a long value for this parameter.
-This serves as a resource \`spam' protection.
+This serves as a resource 'spam' protection.
 A CFEngine check could easily run every 5 minutes provided resource intensive operations are not performed on every run.
 Using time classes like `Hr12` etc., is one part of this strategy; using `ifelapsed` is